top of page

 Uniting design and engineering

-When our UI designer struggled with Figma's technical requirements despite dedicated coaching from our Principal Design Lead, I brought in a specialized freelancer to maintain momentum, ultimately making the difficult but necessary decision to part ways with the original designer to preserve project velocity.
+When our UI designer struggled with technical implementation despite coaching from our Principal Design Systems Lead, I made the strategic decision to bring in a specialized freelancer to maintain momentum while preserving team morale.

 “It was really the same. both pages offer the same amount of information but i just want to say that the better design choice for page B was more inviting and more "human" and that makes for a better connection.”